This blog post contains affiliate links, no extra cost to you, thank you for your support!

 In my scenario, I’m an avid asian literature reader.
 I also really enjoy historical fiction (especially romance), but i’ve never been the sort to read fantasy.

-Last year, I challenged myself to read The Folk Of Air Series by Holly Black and successfully did so!
+A couple of years ago, I challenged myself to read The Folk Of Air Series by Holly Black and successfully did so!
+This also made me venture into a whole new genre, fantasy!
+S

 3. Attend A Book Event/Launch